 - If your kid started to isolate himself from his social relationships, and gradually isolates himself.

 I know this article is supposed to be about recommendation for online games for teenage girls.
 I apologize.
 I think in the end of the day, we know our kids best.
-On that note, let us all be more aware that addiction is very often the consequence and not the cause of discomfort.
+So on that note, let us all be more aware that addiction is very often more of the consequences and less of the cause of discomfort on itself.